randyau/datawebring/README.md

 You may **optionally** put the CSS into your HTML head section to format the widget.
 It works fine without it.

 Add this to the `<head> ... </head>` section for basic styling.
-Feel free to locally override the settings.
+Feel free to locally override the settings to suit your own taste.
 If you've got design and CSS skills (which Randy does not have), some help making a nicer CSS would be appreciated.
 The CSS mostly just lays out the elements and puts a light border.
 It should inheirit the host site's general background/font settings.